arbenson/mrtsqr/README.md

 and Dumbo for managing the streaming.
 Some C++ implementations are also provided in the `mrtsqr/cxx` directory.

-The most recent work can be found in the following paper by Benson, Gleich, and Demmel:
+The most recent work can be found in the following paper by Benson, Gleich, and Demmel.
+Please cite the following paper if you use this software:

 * [Direct QR factorizations for tall-and-skinny matrices in MapReduce architectures](http://dx.doi.org/10.1109/BigData.2013.6691583)